frappe/frappe-ui/readme.md

 })
 ```

+`manager.selectAll()` handles selection/de-selection of all items in `manager.list`

-option based rendering?
+**option based rendering?**
-class tags for each template can be passed via options, eg:
+class tags for each section can be passed via options, eg:
 ```js
 options: {
   style: {